CBGonzalez/SIMDIntro/Readme.md

  A few (NET CORE 2.1) benchmarks for the _System.Numerics.Vectors_ **Vector<T\>** and  **Vector** classes.

- //TODO add names of projects
+The ` SIMDBenchmarks` project runs some simple benchmarking on integer and floating point vectors and a [Mandelbrot](https://en.wikipedia.org/wiki/Mandelbrot_set) computation with floats and `Vector<float>`.
+It can easily be adapted for your own measuring.

 ## What you need

 If you develop for NET Core nothing extra is needed (the project included here is written against Net Core 2.1).

-To run the benchmarks you need to add [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) (either by building the source or by adding a [NuGet package](https://www.nuget.org/packages/BenchmarkDotNet/) to your project).
+**To run the benchmarks** you need to add [BenchmarkDotNet](https://github.com/dotnet/BenchmarkDotNet) (either by building the source or by adding a [NuGet package](https://www.nuget.org/packages/BenchmarkDotNet/) to your project).

 In case you want to run on the .NET framework you´ll need the NuGet package [System.Numerics.Vectors](https://www.nuget.org/packages/System.Numerics.Vectors/).

 In both environments you´ll need to compile 64 bit applications and add a `using Systems.Numerics` to your code.

-Note: under Visual Studio 2017 (up to version 15.7.4) there is a reported bug concerning the debug view of `Vector<T>` (hovering over a variable will only show half of its elements, the rest will display as zeros)
+> Note: under Visual Studio 2017 (up to version 15.7.4) there is a reported bug concerning the debug view of `Vector<T>` (hovering over a variable will only show the first half of its elements, the rest will display as zeroes)

 ## Introduction to Vector<T\>